 Method of Physician Participation Utilized in Learning Process

 There are no fees for participating and receiving CME credit for this activity.
-During the period January 4, 2011 through January 4, 2013 participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity; 3) register and complete the evaluation form; and 4) print out CME certificate.
+During the period October 4, 2016 through October 4, 2019, participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity, and are expected to view all 84 segments, totaling 3.5 hours, to successfully complete the activity and earn CME credit; 3) register and complete the evaluation form and post-test; 4) score 100% on the post-test; and 5) print out CME certificate.

 Estimated Time to Complete Educational Activity

-In this web-based program, physicians will learn how recent advances in basic and clinical research have helped to advance the understanding of treatment advances in thrombosis prevention in the setting of cancer.
+In this web-based program, physicians will learn how recent developments in basic and clinical research have helped to advance the understanding of prenatal screening

-Enrollment for this iQ&A interactive Medical Intelligence Zone is complimentary, and clinicians are invited to participate in this CME-certified program and/or share this invitation with other colleagues, departmental staff members, and healthcare professionals.
+Participation in this iQ&A interactive Medical Intelligence Zone is complimentary, and clinicians are invited to view this CME-certified program and/or share this invitation with other colleagues, departmental staff members, and healthcare professionals.

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of The University of Massachusetts Medical School, Office of CME and CMEducation Resources, LLC.
-The University of Massachusetts Medical School is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Massachusetts Medical School Office of Continuing Medical Education (UMMS-OCME) and CMEducation Resources, LLC.
+The UMMS-OCME is accredited by the ACCME to provide continuing medical education for physicians.

 Credit Designation Statement

-The University of Massachusetts Medical School designates this enduring activity for a maximum of 4.0 AMA PRA Category 1 Credit(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The University of Massachusetts Medical School designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credits(s).
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.